Perform data operations in Azure Managed Redis

 - Confirm that the Azure Managed Redis resource shows a Provisioning State of Succeeded.

-- Check that the resource has Public network access enabled and Access keys authentication set to Enabled.
+- Check that the resource has Public network access enabled.

 Check code completeness and indentation